Malik526/Malik526.github.io/project4.md

     (Please [email me](mailto:mmstewart@csustudent.net) to request access.)

 ## Project description
-Pick two balanced binary search tree implementations (AVL, Red-Black, ScapeGoat, 2-3, AA, Splay, Treap, etc) and implement my interface.
+(1) Pick two balanced binary search tree implementations (AVL, Red-Black, ScapeGoat, 2-3, AA, Splay, Treap, etc) and implement my interface.
-Next research what situations each perform better or worse in.
+(2) Next, research what situations each perform better or worse in.
 Namely:
-The situation one exhibits better performance. (b) Tell me why you believe that is the case.
+The situation one exhibits better performance.
+Sho that is the case.
-Then generate test cases show one performing better than the other.
+(3) Then generate test cases and show one performing better than the other.
 Generate a performance graph.
 ## How to compiles / run the program

 bash